 General Event Information

-We do accept entries on the day at the fees stated above.
+We do accept entries on the day additional fees apply.
 Please note the event has a limited number of entries available and the Mountain Bike is likely to sell out, so there may be not entries available on the day for the Mountain Bike event.
 We will put a note here and on the home page if we are not taking on the day entries.
 Pre-enter to avoid disappointment.
 Please also note that the purhcase of transport is only available with online entries.
 We are unable to transport on the day entries.

 Age Category on the day of the event (years) for bike, run and walk.